zkurtz/shmistogram/README.md

 ### Mixed data types

-A shmistogram highlights point masses that may occur in a continuous variable, explicitly decomposing the distribution into a mixture of a multinomial and a piecewise uniform distribution.
+A shmistogram emphasizes point masses that may occur in a continuous variable, explicitly decomposing the distribution into a mixture of a multinomial and a piecewise uniform distribution.
 Such point masses are quite common:

 -   inconsistent rounding any continuous variable can introduce a mixture of point masses and relatively continuous observations
 -   "age of earning first driver's license" plausibly has structural modes at the legal minimum (which may vary by state) and otherwise vary continuously